Xabier-Casan-Abia/Times-Table-Node/README.md

 ## Multiplication CLI App

 This is a Times Tables generater CLI app using Node.
-It generates a file or print it on the console.
+It generates a file or prints it on the console.

 ## Initialization